 David Kreps joined the faculty of the Graduate School of Business in 1975, after completing a PhD in Operations Research in the Stanford School of Engineering.
 He has been a full professor since 1980, and today is the Adams Distinguished Professor of Management, with a courtesy appointment in the Department of Economics.
 From 2000 to 2009, he served as Senior Associate Dean.

 Professor Kreps has been recognized for his research as a Fellow of the Econometric Society, a Fellow of the American Academy of Arts and Sciences, a member of the National Academy of Sciences, a Guggenheim Foundation Fellowship, and with an honorary doctorate from Universite Paris IX.
 In 1989, he was awarded the John Bates Clark Medal by the American Economic Association.
 In 2007, he received the CME Group/MSRI Prize in Innovative Quantitative Applications.
 In 2010 he was elected a Distinguished Fellow of the American Economic Association.
+In 2018 he was awarded the Carty Prize for the Advancement of Science by the National Academy of Sciences and was named the Erwin Plein Nemmers Prizewinner by Northwestern University.
 His 1989 Clarendon Lectures, Game Theory and Economic Modelling, have been translated into at least eight languages.

 Professor Kreps has taught MBA and doctoral level courses in decision theory, microeconomics, statistics, operations, competitive strategy, game theory, and human resource management.
 He is the author or coauthor of four textbooks.
 In 1991, he was awarded the MBA Distinguished Teaching Award.
 In 2010 he was awarded the Robert T. Davis Faculty Award for his service to Stanford GSB.